go-go-golems/go-go-labs/pkg/zinelayout/parser/units_doc.md

 2. Use parentheses to group operations in complex expressions for clarity and to ensure correct order of operations.
 3. Handle errors returned by the `Parse` method to provide meaningful feedback to users.
 4. When working with `Distance` values, use the `Pixels()` method to get the standardized pixel value for comparisons or further calculations.
+5. Take advantage of the flexible unit handling to create more intuitive expressions, such as `1/2 in` or `(1 + 2) cm`.
+6. Be aware that units can be applied to entire subexpressions, not just individual numbers.